-The Peterborough Petes are proud to introduce “Saves for CF”, a community initiative, sponsored by John Newman Contracting of Peterborough and GM Financial, that benefits the Cystic Fibrosis Foundation.
+The Peterborough Petes are proud to introduce “Saves for CF”, a community initiative, sponsored by John Newman Contracting of Peterborough and GM Financial, that benefits Cystic Fibrosis Canada.

-John Newman Contracting and GM Financial will donate $1 for every save made by Petes goaltenders Andrew D’Agostini and Jason Da Silva during the 2013-2014 season to the Cystic Fibrosis Foundation.
+John Newman Contracting and GM Financial will each donate $1 for every save made by Petes goaltenders Andrew D’Agostini and Jason Da Silva during the 2013-2014 season to the Cystic Fibrosis Foundation.
 Other local organizations have also joined the cause and have made donations along with those made by John Newman Contracting and GM Financial.
-So far this season, D’Agostini and Da Silva have made a combined 1,867 saves, raising $3,784 towards the fight against Cystic Fibrosis to date.
+So far this season, Petes goalies have made a combined 2,350 saves, raising $4,706 towards the fight against Cystic Fibrosis to date.

 “We are big supporters of the Petes, and are proud to partner in another great community initiative” says Cindy Cross, President of John Newman Contracting.
 “We encourage other businesses and individuals to join us in the fight against Cystic Fibrosis” says Jack Cross, Vice President of John Newman Contracting.